nydiokar/talking-glasses/docs/developer/component_testing_guide.md

 # Component Testing Guide

-This guide outlines how to test each component of your AI Glasses project using PlatformIO.
+This guide outlines how to test each component of your Smart Glasses project using PlatformIO.

 ## Prerequisites